labuladong/fucking-algorithm/common_knowledge/redis_attack.md

 P.S.
 Such an attack doesn't work anymore because the updated version of Redis adds the protect mode, which is safer.
 We can only simulate the attack on the local.

-### How Did It Go?
+## How Did It Go

 This attack was in 2015, in which Redis was poor in security.
 The security of the database only depended on SREs.
 There are thousands of nodes was attacked and the weird things happened like mentioned above.
 All data was emptied with only one key called `crackit` left, and the value looks like the string of the RSA public key.

 It came out that the hackers applied dynamic configuration and persistence, and write their RSA public keys into `/root/.ssh/authored_keys` in the victims' computers, so they can use the private key to log in the root of the servers then invade the systems.

 The servers have been attacked are poor in security: